 The minimum requirements for car insurance also vary in each province.
 So it’s important to know what insurance you must carry to drive a car.
 You can get more information about what car insurance you require from the provincial ministry of transportation websites.

-While car insurance can be expensive, it is a legal must-have if you want to drive with peace of mind and protect the safety of you and others.
+While car insurance can be expensive, it is a legal must-have if you want to drive with peace of mind and protect the safety of yourself and others.
 Also, many companies want your business, so you can shop around to get the best insurance rates which will save you money.

 While the rules of the road in most provinces are similar, there may be slight differences.
 You can research the driving rules before you arrive to avoid facing tickets and penalties.
 As well, this can reduce the stress of driving in a new country and prevent accidents.